mlibrary/about-amherst/src/content/about.md

 * Maintaining the mission of open access, including the removal of price and permissions barriers to readers, authors, and institutions.
 * Developing and sustaining an internship program for Amherst College undergraduates in the hopes of creating pipeline opportunities for those who have been historically underrepresented in the publishing industry.
 * Taking part in ongoing trainings and workshops led by the Office of Diversity, Equity, and Inclusion at Amherst College; participating in the work of the Frost Library DEI committee.

+<h2 id="accessibility">Statement on Accessibility</h2>

+Amherst College Press strives to ensure our books and their associated media and resources are available and accessible to anyone who wants to read or use them.
+As an open access press, we also seek to eliminate some historic barriers to publishing, particularly for those who are first-time authors or who lack institutional support: we charge no fees (commonly called “book processing charges”) to authors or their institutions to publish OA; we make resources available that guide authors through the publication process on our website; we communicate to readers the type of peer review each project underwent in a transparent fashion.
+We also utilize [Creative Commons licensing](https://creativecommons.org/licenses/) to ensure our titles can be easily and fairly cited and reused.

+We understand that there are many ways to do and read scholarship, which is why we partner with Fulcrum, a platform that makes accessibility a core value and design component.
+Read more about the ways Fulcrum is developing the platform and its content to be inclusive, accessible, and[ usable for all readers here](https://www.fulcrum.org/accessibility/).

 <h2 id="commitments">Our Commitments</h2>